If you've arrived at the decision to re-home your pet, there are certain steps you can take without surrendering your pet to an animal shelter.

 Talk to breed specific rescue groups.
 These groups can provide a variety of opportunities for your pet, including the possibility of your pet staying in foster care until a new home is found.

 Advertise.
-Place an ad on Craigslist and in your local newspaper, listing the most important characteristics about your pet.
+Place an ad in your local newspaper, listing the most important characteristics about your pet.
 Advertise with photos to get more attention.

 Some questions to consider when talking with potential adopters for your animal include: